drorlab/pensa/docs/tut-2-preprocessing.rst

 ---------------------

 Again, we define the necessary files, and furthermore, we define a selection including the water residue name for the density.
-To obtain the orientation of the waters, we must include the hydrogens.
+To featurize the water density, we must use a trajectory that includes hydrogens, however the density itself does not need hydrogens.
+It can therefore be useful to preprocess a trajectory including the entire solvent for featurization, and generate the individual densities from a smaller selection.

 .. code:: python